-What kind of courses can you pursue under this initiative?
+What kind of programs can you pursue under this initiative?

 This program gives you a chance to apply for all the professional courses that are in high demand, develop relevant skills, and improve career prospects in your preferred industry.
 Second Career approved courses also provide specific technical expertise in the industrially relevant domains.

-A wide range of programs offered at the Toronto School of Management (TSoM) are recognised by Second Career.
+A wide range of programs offered at the Toronto School of Management (TSoM) are recognized by Second Career.

-What courses at TSoM can be pursued under Second Career?
+What programs at TSoM can be pursued under Second Career?